 The landscape of modern dating has changed drastically in the last decade.
 Apps once used for casual hookups are now sending more and more people down the aisle.
-According to eharmony, 20 percent of current committed relationships began online.
+According to eharmony, 20% of current committed relationships began online.

-- How to make your profile stand out
+and advice for how to make your profile stand out.

 Tinder bio: Good examples for females

 Tinder has 57 million active users as of 2021.
 A 2019 study published in Frontiers in Psychology found that men spend an average of 5.7 seconds before swiping right on the profiles they find attractive, and women spend only 3.19 seconds.

 So how can you make a positive first impression in such a short amount of time with your Tinder profile?

 “The key to a good profile is positivity and specificity.
 You want to paint a picture of who you uniquely are,” says Emyli Lovz, co-founder of emlovz, a coaching and matchmaking service.

 “Don’t try and appeal to the masses,” she says.
 “You’re only looking for one person to spend forever with.
 The more specific and polarizing your profile is, the better you’ll be able to get the dating app algorithms to work for you in pairing you with a deeply compatible match.”